 In this panel, we are joined by leaders from the public interest cybersecurity community who are working to train the next generation of multidisciplinary public interest technologists and empower organizations to use technology to fulfill their missions, defend against digital threats, and build digital capabilities.
 Panelists will share about their work in public-interest cybersecurity, reflect on trends and initiatives they’re seeing in the field, and where more academic research is needed.

 Cybersecurity is a dynamic competition between attackers and defenders, which means the ability to foresee future challenges is a nearly essential capability.
 It’s hard to generate quality foresight in such a complicated environment; it’s sometimes even harder to make foresight actionable inside organizations.
 In this panel, industry experts will help us understand how can we get better at both.

-Panelists will discuss: personal stories of their own unanticipated challenges and the lessons learned that inform their future-planning; how a diversity of backgrounds and perspectives informs better solutions; preparing for known (and unknown) long-term issues and the trends they see as most critical; how the academic research community can equip industry to better address these issues; and how leaders balance foresight and long-term planning with the urgent needs of the moment.
+In this panel, industry practitioners will share personal stories of their own unanticipated challenges, and the lessons they learned that inform their future-planning.
+They will also discuss how a diversity of backgrounds and perspectives informs better solutions; how they prepare for known (and unknown) long-term issues and the trends they see as most critical; how the academic research community can equip industry to better address these issues; and how leaders balance foresight and long-term planning with the urgent needs of the moment.

 If you require an accommodation for effective communication (ASL interpreting, CART captioning, alternative media formats, etc.) or information about mobility access in order to fully participate in this event, please contact Rachel Wesen at firstname.lastname@example.org with as much advance notice as possible and at least 7–10 days in advance of the event.